doubleirish/lecture1_jdbc/README.md

 You should see 4 rows returned (the credmond user is returned twice due to the PHONE join)

 # Java Client Application Setup
-Now that we have a running populated database active we can work on connecting a Java client to it You'll need to download or clone this git repository and then open it in your IDE.
+Now that we have a running populated database active, we can work on connecting a Java client to it You'll need to download or clone this git repository and then open it in your IDE.
-Use one of the
+Use one of the following guides depending on your IDE :-

-## import this project in Spring Tool Suite or Eclipse
+## importing this project in Spring Tool Suite or Eclipse
 - Click on the following Menu options : File -> Import
 - In the "Import" Dialog, expand the Maven folder and then select the contained "Existing Maven Projects" option and click Next.
 - In the "Import Maven Projects" Dialog, click on the Browse button next to the "Root folder"